Matthew-Hsu/PiPass/README.md

 * <a href="https://drive.google.com/folderview?id=0B8bbfqFbkJvVfk55dzhwWUZNUkNpQ2lXMHk3bnZXOUl5V2FlOTZqX2RmZE9OQWZQOEJZYjA&usp=sharing" target="_blank">Mirror 1 @ Google Drive</a>.
 * <a href="https://www.dropbox.com/sh/91rdhi212d1vqnj/AADKzZCSQg89t68nU5R_quu9a?dl=0" target="_blank">Mirror 2 @ Dropbox</a>.

 The PiPass image was built using <a href="https://minibianpi.wordpress.com/" target="_blank">Minibian</a>, a light weight image based on the Raspbian operating system.
-I have not tested PiPass on the Raspberry Pi B and the Raspberry Pi B+ models, but Minibian is backwards compatible and PiPass should be fine.
 The smallest SD card at my availability was 4GB, so a 4GB SD card will be required at minimum.
 The actual "real" size of everything is just a little over 500MB.

 If you are not sure on how to install an image onto your SD card, the following guide here does an excellent job in explaining how to do this for all three major platforms:
 * <a href="http://www.raspberrypi.org/documentation/installation/installing-images/" target="_blank">Installing Images</a>.

 Once you have the PiPass image onto your SD card, you can now load PiPass into your Raspberry Pi.
-Depending on how you will be operating your Raspberry Pi, the following guide is good if you will be accessing your Raspberry Pi remotely through another computer:
+Though this is not necessary, if you need to log into your Raspberry Pi, the following guide is good if you will be accessing remotely through another computer:
 * <a href="http://www.raspberrypi.org/documentation/remote-access/ssh/README.md" target="_blank">Using SSH</a>.
 * <a href="http://www.raspberrypi.org/documentation/troubleshooting/hardware/networking/ip-address.md" target="_blank">Finding Your IP Address</a>.